Audio Clips are a special version of the Sampler channels. The purpose of Audio Clips is to hold the samples displayed & triggered in the

 Audio Clip Channel Settings

-The two tabs that appear on the Audio Clip channel (shown above-right) are described in detail in the Channel Sampler/Settings sections:
+You can open Audio Clips in the Channel Rack to access individual settings.
+The two tabs that appear on the Audio Clip Channel are described in detail in the Channel Sampler/Settings sections:

 See the Sampler Channel Settings - Declick options to learn more about the special declick features that are available when